The publication number assigned to this document is: FHWA-HEP-11-019

 Why Study the Gulf Coast?FHWA selected the Gulf region as the focal point of the study due to its dense population and complex network of transportation infrastructure, as well as its critical economic role in the import and export of oil, gas, and other goods.

 While confidence in global climate change projections has increased steadily over recent years, investigations into the potential impacts of projected changes on a regional scale have been scarce.
 The exact risks that climate change poses to transportation systems are not yet well known.
 Because key transportation infrastructure components-such as rail lines, major highways, bridges, and ports-are expected to provide service for up to 50 or 100 years, it is important to consider any factors that could affect the future operation, maintenance, and lifespan of this infrastructure.
-To better understand climate change impacts on transportation infrastructure and identify potential adaptation strategies, the U.S. Department of Transportation (U.S. DOT) is conducting a comprehensive, multi-phase study of climate change impacts in the Central Gulf Coast region.
+To better understand climate change impacts on transportation infrastructure and identify potential adaptation strategies, the U.S. Department of Transportation (U.S. DOT) conducted a comprehensive, multi-phase study of climate change impacts in the Central Gulf Coast region.
 This region is home to a complex multimodal network of transportation infrastructure and several large population centers, and it plays a critical economic role in the import and export of oil and gas, agricultural products, and other goods.
-The study, sponsored by the U.S. DOT's Center for Climate Change and Environmental Forecasting, is managed by FHWA.
+The study, sponsored by the U.S. DOT's Center for Climate Change and Environmental Forecasting, was managed by FHWA.
 Funding sources include the U.S. DOT's Surface Transportation Environment and Planning cooperative research program and the Center for Climate Change and Environmental Forecasting.

 U.S. DOT partnered with the United States Geological Survey and the U.S. Climate Change Science Program (CCSP) to investigate potential climate change risks and impacts on coastal ports, along with road, air, rail, and public transit systems in the central Gulf Coast, with a study area stretching from Houston/Galveston, Texas, to Mobile, Alabama.
 The study assessed likely changes in temperature and precipitation patterns, sea level rise, and increasing severity and frequency of tropical storms.
 Phase 1 then explored how these changes could impact transportation systems.